Connie And Ted's

-Connie & Ted’s opened in West Hollywood in 2013.
+Connie and Ted’s opened in West Hollywood in 2013.
 But if you lived in LA then, you already knew that.
 Even if your scope of LA restaurants in 2013 was Mendocino Farms after a good audition, you knew about “the lobster roll place in Weho.”
 Maybe it was because you saw it on PerezHilton or because its four-block-long valet line on Santa Monica Blvd. wreaked havoc on your commute before you found out about Fountain Ave.
-But you definitely knew about Connie & Ted’s.
+But you definitely knew about Connie and Ted’s.

 But a lot has changed since then.
 The swarms of A, B, C, and D-listers have subsided, and the lobster roll place in Weho has finally settled into what it was meant to be: a neighborhood restaurant.
 And it’s so much better because of it.

-Walking into Connie & Ted’s feels like a relief.
+Walking into Connie and Ted’s feels like a relief.
 Instead of an overwhelmed waitstaff dealing with the fact that David Guetta and Hayden Panettiere just shared a crab cake, the bright space is full of neighborhood people going on dates, eating early dinners with their kids, and having solo lunches at the bar because they woke up craving beer and oysters.
-The place is always full, but you can usually sneak in day-of.
+The place is always full, but you can usually sneak in day of.
 And while the food has always been good, it’s gotten even better.

-Yes, the $29 sticker price is tough.
+Yes, the $36 sticker price is tough.
 But they pack this with enough fresh lobster to soften the blow of spending a monthly utility bill’s worth on a sandwich.